brittonlaroche/realm-IOT/README.md

 ```

 #### Add an Edge device to the Edges collection in the iot_reference database
-Open the atlas collection browser to the iot-refrence database and insert the following edge device entry into the edges collection:
+Open the atlas collection browser to the iot-reference database and insert the following edge device entry into the edges collection:

 ```
 {